codeigniter4/CodeIgniter4/contributing/pull_request.md

 CodeIgniter4 itself represents a significant backwards compatibility break with earlier versions of the framework.

+### Breaking Changes

+In general, any change that would disrupt existing uses of the framework is considered a "breaking change" and will not be favorably considered.
+A few specific examples to pay attention to:

+1. New classes/properties/constants in `system` are acceptable, but anything in the `app` directory that will be used in `system` should be backwards-compatible.
+2. Any changes to non-private methods must be backwards-compatible with the original definition.
+3. Deleting non-private properties or methods without prior deprecation notices is frowned upon and will likely be closed.
+4. Deleting or renaming public classes and interfaces, as well as those not marked as `@internal`, without prior deprecation notices or not providing fallback solutions will also not be favorably considered.

 ### Mergeability

 Your PRs need to be mergeable and GPG-signed before they will be